74hans/SPA_Angular_SpringFramework_Eclipse_ENV/README.md

 Post-Install
 ------------

+* "Import..." in Eclipse -> "Maven / Existing Maven Projects" and then you select the pom.xml of this cloned project -> Building workspace.
 * Set "Add Maven Dependencies of Deployment Assembly" in the window of the project properties.
 * Set Test Server about Tomcat7